mmuller88/mmblog/content/aws-bedrock-update/index.md

 ## Upgrade

-As mentioned above, we upgraded from Claude v2.1 to Claude v3 Sonnet.
-But when you do this there is a high risk that your answers will not be as good as before.
+As mentioned above, we upgraded from Claude v2.1 to Claude v3 Sonnet for our gen AI database tool [arcBot](https://martinmueller.dev/arcbot-eng) (Try it out!).

+When you do this there is a high risk that your answers will not be as good as before.
 But we were prepared and the answers are even better now.
 But how did we do it?

 Simply with [Unit Testing](https://martinmueller.dev/aws-bedrock-unit-testing).
 I wrote a bunch of unit tests during the development with Claude v2.1 and they came in handy for the update to v3.
 It was basically just a matter of making those unit tests pass.